mwcraig/aavso-2019/README.md

 + Click that blue plus and a box for making a comment will appear.
 + When you are done writing your comment, click either "Add single comment" or "Start a review".
 + If you click "Start a review" then you will need to complete the review by clicking on "Finish your review" in the upper right hand corner of the screen.

+## Straightforward data reduction package

+The package [reducer](https://github.com/mwcraig/reducer) presents a graphical interface to Python data reduction.
+To get started, [take a look at its documentation](https://reducer.rtfd.io).

+## Photometry package for stellar photometry

+Please sign up here to get an email in early December for testing the software: https://forms.gle/b4qxstUNCuw3ft1A9

+Currently, the notebooks and underlying software are in two different places (which is why we recommend waiting a bit to try it out):

++ The Jupyter notebooks are [here](https://github.com/mwcraig/obs-astronomy-binder/tree/master/ORIGINALS-OF-USEFUL-NOTEBOOKS)
++ The underlying software is [here](https://github.com/glowing-waffle/glowing-waffles) (sorry about the package name 🙄)